Saturday, 23 January 2016.

 Anna has been fasting today and is feeling quite weak.
 The fair is over and Luukas invites her to have a hamburger at Sävel in Kallio.
 They’re on the tram and she’s feeling so weak that she just goes there with him.

 Just being friendly.
 And ravenous!

-But then, after eating he brings his chair that had been safely opposite hers to her side of the table.
+Then, after eating he brings his chair that has been safely opposite hers to her side of the table.
+What?

 He hugs her and starts kissing her cheeks.

 She shows him with her body language that she’s not interested, but he kisses her ear and whispers, “I’m a very passionate man!
 Must be my half-Russian blood!”

 “Thanks, but no. Not ready yet.
 Thank you for your company.
 I’m feeling tired, so I’ll have to go now.”

 They bump into other once more, when Anna is with Kristiina at Stadium in Kamppi.
 Anna introduces the two, and the three of them chat for a minute.

 “Yes, he is.
 But he’s not for me.”